hackertehlike/hackertehlike.github.io/_stories/3rfm/chapter3.md

 So close to the start of the real trials, Irena's name spelled out trouble across line three-hundred-twelve.

-I need to talk to Istikbal, she noted.
+_I need to talk to Istikbal,_ she noted.
 For all her frequent visits to her dreams, the goddess had been elusive of late, leaving Irena's calls often unanswered, and only speaking in the puzzling enigmas peculiar to her kind when she managed to get a hold of her – more puzzling than usual, at least.

 She turned, heading off in the direction of her first lecture of the day.
 There were still two full hours until August Vefort would step in through the door of the room where she schooled Irena on the subtle art of mindwalking.
 But Irena did not want to dally in the dry chill of the winter morning the Academy had woken up to, and the ever-present throbbing in the back of her head ruled revision out of the question.

-At least I won't be late again, she thought dryly.
-But first, breakfast might be in order.
+_At least I won't be late again,_ she thought dryly. _But first, breakfast might be in order._

-<p align="center">*</p>
+\*

 "Focus, Irena."